bloomberg/rmqcpp/docs/doxygen.md

 ## VHost

-`rmqa::VHost` provides API for creating producer and consumer objects on the selected RabbitMQ vhost.
+`rmqa::VHost` provides an API for creating producer and consumer objects on the selected RabbitMQ vhost.
 A `VHost` object can be created from `rmqa::RabbitContext`.

 ```cpp
 rmqt::VHostInfo vhostInfo(